-Senator DANFORTH.
+Senator Danforth.
 Senator Grassley.

-Senator BAUCUS.
+Senator Baucus.
 Thank you, Mr. Ambassador.

-Senator GRASSLEY.
+Senator Grassley.
 Mr. Chairman, thank you.
 Mr. Yeutter, first of all, could I have the list of the 44 private sector advisory committees you referred to on page 2 of your testimony, their names, please?

-Ambassador YEUTTER.
+Ambassador Yeutter.
 Yes; certainly.
-There will be about 1,000 people.
+There will be about 1,000

-Senator GRASSLEY.
+Senator Grassley.
 No, no. It says 44.

-Ambassador YEUTTER.
+Ambassador Yeutter.
 Yes; 44 committees with about 1,000 people in total.

-Senator GRASSLEY.
+Senator Grassley.
 Well, can you give me that?

-Ambassador YEUTTER.
+Ambassador Yeutter.
 Certainly.

-Senator GRASSLEY.
+Senator Grassley.
 I wasn't really asking for 1,000 names, but if that is what it is, you can give those to me.
 You must have them printed up some place.
 Ambassador YEUTTER.
 Certainly.

-Senator GRASSLEY.
+Senator Grassley.
 The first thing, I made my point in my opening remarks about this huge trade deficit, only second to Japan.
 And I want to know just a very short summary of why that is so huge; but that is not the main purpose of my first question.
 Is this free trade agreement-if one is arrived at and agreed to by both countries-is that going to make that tremendous trade deficit-Is it going to negate it?
 Leave it just about the same as what it is?
 Or is it going to be an even worse trade deficit for the United States?
 Ambassador YEUTTER.
-Well, that is almost impossible to answer,
+Well, that is almost impossible to answer, the year 2000.

-Senator Grassley, because our assumption is that this negotiation or the results of this negotiation will be phased in over 10 to 12 years, which means that we really won't have that answer until the year 2000.
+Senator Grassley, because our assumption is that this negotiation or the results of this negotiation will be phased in over 10 to 12 years, which means that we really won't have that answer until cit between our countries?

-Senator GRASSLEY.
+Senator Grassley.
 Well, then, what is your philosophy?
 Going into it without any care about whether or not there is a trade deficit between our countries?
-Ambassador YEUTTER.
-The trade deficit, Senator Grassley, is

-Ambassador YEUTTER.
+Ambassador Yeutter.
 The trade deficit, Senator Grassley, is going to be dependent probably on the exchanges rates more than anything else.
 The principal reason that we have a huge trade deficit with Canada now is because we have a 70-cent Canadian dollar.
 If by the year 2000 we have it instead of at 70, it is at \$1.30, I suspect we will have a trade surplus, but that depends on a lot of factors totally unrelated to this negotiation.